Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Numerical Result

 This problem involves the multiple interactions of shock, contact, and rarefaction wave.
-A reflecting boundary condition is applied at the boundary of the domain $x=0$ and $x=1$.
+A reflecting boundary condition is applied at the boundaries $x=0$ and $x=1$ of the domain.
 The numerical solution for this test case is given in Figure \ref{fig:eulertest9}.

-From figures \ref{fig:eulertest1} and \ref{fig:eulertest2} for Sod and Laney shock tube test respectively show that solution by entropy stable schemes is almost identical with that of solution by shock capturing non-oscillatory ENO/WENO schemes.
-The comparison of the approximated solution by entropy stable schemes and ENO/WENO schemes is clearly visible in figures \ref{fig:eulertest3}-\ref{fig:eulertest9}.
-It can be concluded from numerical results for 1D shock tube problems in figures \ref{fig:eulertest1}-\ref{fig:eulertest9}, that high order entropy stable schemes {\it EC-4-ENO-3} and {\it EC-6-WENOJS-5} yield non-oscillatory solutions even for complex flow and results are comparable with ENO/WENO schemes.
+It can be concluded from the numerical results for 1D shock tube problems in figures \ref{fig:eulertest1}-\ref{fig:eulertest9}, that high order entropy stable schemes {\it EC-4-ENO-3} and {\it EC-6-WENOJS-5} yield results comparable with essentially non-oscillatory ENO/WENO schemes even for complex flow with strong shocks and expansion waves.
+Also results in Figures \ref{fig:eulertest1}(c), \ref{fig:eulertest1}(d) and \ref{fig:eulertest3}(c), \ref{fig:eulertest3}(d) show that the dissipation and shock resolution of the proposed scheme {\it EC-6-WENOJS-5} is comparable with {\it TECNO5} schemes.